Assexmarkets Review: Is It Regulated or a Scam? Complaints, Withdrawals, and Risk Check

 Price Chart Mismatches Stir Doubt

-Another trader highlighted visible differences in BTC vs. the U.S. dollar movement compared with a separate platform.
-The divergence in quotes reinforced suspicions about data integrity and further eroded confidence in the broker’s pricing and overall trading experience.
+Another trader described visible differences in BTC vs. the U.S. dollar movement when compared with a separate platform.
+Even when differences can sometimes arise from data sources, repeated chart or quote discrepancies can still make users question the consistency and reliability of the broker’s pricing data.

 Influencer Endorsements Raise Credibility Concerns

-The firm’s image has been closely tied to promotions by a small group of Nigerian forex personalities.
-While those endorsements may have attracted clients initially, mounting user reviews now associate the marketing push with growing distrust rather than confidence.
+The firm’s image has been associated with promotions by a small group of Nigerian forex personalities.
+While endorsements may attract clients, the review notes that mounting user feedback now links the marketing push with growing distrust rather than confidence.

 - Habby Forex